wwarthen/RomWBW/Binary/ReadMe.txt

 When run on the target system, they install in RAM just like they had been programmed into the ROM.
 This allows a new ROM build to be tested without reprogramming the actual ROM.

+WARNING: In a few cases the .com file is too big to load.
+If you get a message like "Full" or "BAD LOAD" when trying to load one of the .com files, it is too big.
+In these cases, you will not be able to test the ROM prior to programming it.

 ROM Binary Images (<plt>_<cfg>.img)
 -----------------------------------